MDKwlan/archamd/README.md

 archamd
 =======

+Experment.
+Trying a new method of doing this.
+First goal is to remove the four deps of files.
+I'm assuming that something can be done with sed to add the lines that need to be added.

 Adding unoffical Arch repos for AMD drivers
 This is a quick and dirty way of adding new repos signing them updating pacman initializing xorg to function and to enable hook on reboot.